jcu-eresearch/DC24-Rich-Data-Capture-Documentation/provisioning-user.rst

         Locations can be added, edited or deleted using the controls in the top right corner of the map:

-        - Navigate or drag the map to the desired location.
+        - .. image:: _static/map-navigate.png Navigate or drag the map to the desired location.
-        - Draw a polygon (shape with any number of sides) of any shape.
+        - .. image:: _static/map-polygon.png Draw a polygon (shape with any number of sides) of any shape.
-        - Draw a line which may have multiple line segments.
+        - .. image:: _static/map-line.png Draw a line which may have multiple line segments.
-        - Draw a rectangle (click and drag rather than clicking on each point).
+        - .. image:: _static/map-rectangle.png Draw a rectangle (click and drag rather than clicking on each point).
-        - Draw a single point.
+        - .. image:: _static/map-point.png Draw a single point.
-        - Move points, this may be actual points or vertices of polygons and lines.
+        - .. image:: _static/map-move.png Move points, this may be actual points or vertices of polygons and lines.
-        - Delete a location, this has the same effect as pressing the X.
+        - .. image:: _static/map-delete.png Delete a location, this has the same effect as pressing the X.

         Name
             The name of the entered location, most research projects will have a code or name for each location such as Australian Wet Tropics or CU42A.